JiaXinEu/tp/docs/UserGuide.md

 * `GRADE` should be one of the valid grades: **[A+, A, A-, B+, B, B-, C+, C, D+, D, F]**.
 * After setting the threshold with the command, the weak marker will be maintained even after shutting down the application.
+* Do note that the `setweak` command does not affect archived students.
+This means weak labels on archived students will not be changed.

 Example:
 * `setweak g/B` displays a weak marker for all students with grade B or lower.